rstyczynski/pmaker/README.md

 pmaker-test-4 ansible_user=pmaker
 ```

 Plese note the public_ip is not regular Ansible field.
-It's added by pmaker to kepp tracke of external public addresses of jump servers.
+It's added by pmaker to keep track of external public addresses of jump servers.
 It's mainly used for user notification after account creation.

 # Installation